shreyas-girjapure/Salesforce-CLI-RAG-Bot/README.md

 ### Priority 2
 1. Add documentation for `How dataset was embedded ?`
 1. Add documentation for `What strategies were used ?`
-1. Ability to Update dataset base
+1. Ability to Update dataset
 1. Automate update dataset.
 1. Maybe create a cli `sfdx plugin` for semantic search
 1. Use local LLM for low cost implementation